Prateek10679/OpenAiImageGenerator/README.md

-# OpenAiImageGenerator
+C and C++ Whole notes
-This repo contains the application using the chat gpt api image generator
+This repo contains the c and c++ notes which gives the chapter wise solutions